KittyGiraudel/site/_posts/2014-02-26-the-magic-circle-trick-revealed.md

   }
 }</code></pre>

 Boxes spread across half the width of the parent.
-Some of you guys did use `calc` to handle the gutter between left and right boxes right away but it lowers the browser support so we'll do it differently (in a couple of lines).
-On small screens, boxes are not floated anymore and are full width.
+Some of you guys did use `calc` to handle the gutter between left and right boxes right away but it lowers the browser support so we'll do it differently.

-### Gutters

-As you've seen in the previous code snippet, the gutter between top and bottom boxes is done with a top/bottom margin the size of the gutter.
 For horizontal gutter, here is how we can handle it:

 <pre class="language-scss"><code>// Inner box wrapper
 .box__content {